 2021 has been quite a year full of ups and downs, a few achievements and also a few downfalls, but it’s always good to say it was another great year of reading under my belt too.
 I’m definitely noticing a pattern with some of my book choices and it is definitely ENEMIES-TO-LOVERS, which is definitely the most popular romance trope out there, so no surprise there!
 I’m also glad to be able to find a lot more M/M romance too, both those kinds of stories are totally my weakness…

 Below is my list of the top books I read this year, and they are in no particular order, so enjoy!

-1. The Supernatural Beasts & Bullies (Zodiac Academy) Series by Caroline Peckham & Susanne Valenti
+1. The Zodiac Academy Series by Caroline Peckham & Susanne Valenti

 First thing I can say is WOW, these books sucked me in like a black hole, because while I was reading these back to back to back, I honestly couldn’t tell you what else was going on in my life because they were the only thing on my mind.
 If I was at work, I was thinking about these books and the characters, and if I wasn’t bathing or sleeping, odds are I was reading these books.
 The story itself is alright, but it’s the characters and all the intertwining relationships that really drive the whole series for me, along with the two forbidden romances also happening.
 What a whirlwind of a series, I can’t believe the final book already is coming out…